-Approved For Release 2000/08/15: CIA-RDP96-00792R000700970002-3 the target itself but are shifted preferentially within the same emotional set.
+the target itself but are shifted preferentially within the same emotional set.

-According to observational theory, paranormal effects are produced through the observation of an essentially random outcome by a motivated human obs This viewpoint of observational ver. the traditional viewpoint, as the eftheory is sharply distinct from fects are assumed to be produced by the checkers instead of the a correlation between a trait of subjects.
-The interpretation the subject, say, anxiety, and he or her scoring on the ESP t is traditionally a genuine relationship between anxiety and ESP or her scoring on the ESP task scoring.
-Observationally such a corr as being produced by the observer of such a correlation has to be regarded the correlation.
+According to observational theory, paranormal effects are produced through the observation of an essentially random outcome by a motivated human observer.
+This viewpoint of observational theory is sharply distinct from the traditional viewpoint, as the effects are assumed to be produced by the checkers instead of the subjects.
+The interpretation of a correlation between a trait of the subject, say, anxiety, and his or her scoring on the ESP task is traditionally a genuine relationship between anxiety and ESP scoring.
+Observationally, such a correlation has to be regarded as being produced by the observer of the correlation.
 As no feedback is given to the subject, it means that the checker produces the correlation.
-This dalls for better experimental control of the observation procedure The present study, entertaining both the traditional paradigm and the observational paradigm in distinct hypotheses, however, offers no result favoring either one of them.
+This calls for better experimental control of the observation procedure.
+The present study, entertaining both the traditional paradigm and the observational paradigm in distinct hypotheses, however, offers no result favoring either one of them.